Xuyen21/easy-business-contact/README.md

 3.  **Configure Environment Variables:**

-    - Create a copy of the `.env.template` file named `.env`:
+    - Create a copy of the `.env.template` file with name `.env`.
+You can use this command in the console:

       ```bash
       cp .env.template .env
       ```

-    - Open the `.env` file and replace the placeholder values with your actual credentials (e.g., database connection details, API keys).
+    - Open the `.env` file and replace the placeholder values with your own credentials.

 4.  **Start the Database:**